Have you ever taken a close look at your computer keyboard?

 Chances are, the one you’re using now is what’s referred to in the industry as a “disposal keyboard”, and probably costs less than $10 to produce.

 When you buy a computer today, it usually comes with a mouse and keyboard.
 Computer companies manufacture these components as cheaply as possible to maximize their profit on the computer itself.
 It’s called bundling, and every industry does it- from cellular companies to prostitution (try the reverse cowgirl/tossed salad combo.
 It’s to die for!).

 If your keyboard and mouse last for five years, consider yourself lucky.

-It’s called the IBM model M keyboard, and it’s the same type of keyboard that came with the very first IBM PCs way back in 1984.
+My keyboard is called the IBM model M keyboard, and it’s the same type of keyboard that came with the very first IBM PCs way back in 1984.
 The M is considered by most computer programmers and career-typists to be the best keyboard ever produced.

 IBM turned out typewriters for 50 years, so who better to design the perfect computer keyboard?